 OMAHA – Nebraska is celebrating a big anniversary this year: 150 years of statehood.

-Nebraska students won’t have to make a road trip to see the photos and learn about the state’s rich history.
+Nebraska students didn’t have to make a road trip to see the photos and learn about the state’s rich history.
 All of the images are online, hosted in an educational, interactive story map, thanks to UNO Geography/Geology Coordinator Paul Hunt.

 Hunt says a contact at the Nebraska Department of Education put him in touch with the Hildegard Center for the Arts team, which organized the exhibit with the Nebraska Tourism Commission and Nebraska State Historical Society.
 The team had an idea for the map, but needed help turning their vision into reality.